qyang-nj/llios/macho_parser/LC_CODE_SIGNATURE.md

 # LC_CODE_SIGNATURE
-After code signing, the `LC_CODE_SIGNATURE` load command will be appended to the mach-o binary.
-Since code signing is the last step of the building (you can't change anything after signing), this load command is always the last one and is always at the end of a binary.
+Code signing is required for installing or distributing an iOS app.
+After signing, a `LC_CODE_SIGNATURE` load command will be appended to the mach-o binary.
+Since code signing is the last step of the build process (you can't alter anything after signing), this load command is always at the end of a binary.

 `LC_CODE_SIGNATURE` is inside `__LINKEDIT` segment and uses the generic `linkedit_data_command`, which merely specifies an area (offset and size) in the file.
 The actual format is defined in `cs_blobs.h` ([kern/cs_blobs.h](../apple_open_source/xnu/osfmk/kern/cs_blobs.h)).

-The full parsing logic can be found at `code_signature.c` (macho_parser/sources/code_signature.c).
+The full parsing logic can be found at `code_signature.c` ([macho_parser/sources/code_signature.c](sources/code_signature.c)).
 You can use macho parser to see the content.
 ```
 parser -c LC_CODE_SIGNATURE -vvv {app_binary}
 ```

 ## Super Blob
 The code signature begins with a super blob, which specifies a list of other blobs.
-All the blobs have a magic number, which define the type.
-The most common super blob magic of an iOS app is `CSMAGIC_EMBEDDED_SIGNATURE`, which indicates the signature is embedded in the app binary.
+All the blobs have a magic number, which basically means the type of the blob.
+The most common super blob magic for an iOS app is `CSMAGIC_EMBEDDED_SIGNATURE`, which indicates the signature is embedded in the app binary.
 ``` c
 typedef struct __SC_SuperBlob {
     uint32_t magic;                         /* magic number */